zhou-lab/tbmate/README.md

 3. Addresses are stored in plain text.
 Disk offset can be easily calculated.
 4. tbmate supports random disk output

-tbmate is currently implemented in C and R. It can easily be extended to other programming languages.
+tbmate is currently implemented in C, Python and R. It can easily be extended to other programming languages.

 ## Dependencies:
 - [tabix](http://www.htslib.org/doc/tabix.html)